Columbus City Schools: Former schools

-2006-2007 Report Card

-For the 06-07 school year, the district improved its rating to "Continuous Improvement" on the department of education's rating scale.
-The district met 42 of 42 adequate yearly progress goals, which allowed the rating to improve.

 2021-2022 Report Card

 The Ohio Department of Education adopted a new 5-star rating system for the 21-22 Ohio School Report Card system.
 After a hiatus during the COVID-19 pandemic, school districts received scores for the first time since the 2018-2019 school year.
 Although Columbus City Schools' "Graduation" ("the four-year adjusted cohort graduation rate and the five-year adjusted cohort graduation rate") and "Early Literacy" ("measure of reading improvement and proficiency for students in kindergarten through third grade") were rated at 1/5 stars, the district's "Progress" ("growth all students are making based on their past performances") and "Gap Closing" ("the reduction in educational gaps for student subgroups") were rated at 3/5 stars.
 The district also scored 2/5 stars in "Achievement" ("whether student performance on state tests met established thresholds and how well students performed on tests overall"), with all selectable grade level data falling short of those similar districts and the state of Ohio.
 Looking at "Gap Closing" data, the most growth occurred in English Language Arts.